MaximZhutovski/Neural-Network-Course/README.md

 ## Project 2: XOR Neural Network (Extended Model)
 **Goal:** Create a flexible, modular MLP architecture to solve the XOR problem with configurable design.
 **Techniques Used:**
-Defined dynamic hidden layer size and optional input-output bypass connections.
+1.Defined dynamic hidden layer size and optional input-output bypass connections.
-Used a custom BTU activation function with tunable temperature.
+2.Used a custom BTU activation function with tunable temperature.
-Refactored the model into modular classes for reusability and clarity.
+3.Refactored the model into modular classes for reusability and clarity.
-Added GPU support and configurable parameter initialization.
+4.Added GPU support and configurable parameter initialization.
-Frameworks: PyTorch
+5.Frameworks: PyTorch

 ## Project 3: CNN for Handwritten Digit Classification (MNIST)